Professor Lucy Bowes

 Athena Chow

 Athena Chow is a DPhil student in the Department of Experimental Psychology at Oxford University.
-Her doctoral work focuses on using data from longitudinal birth cohort studies to conceptualise adverse childhood experiences (ACEs) under the dimensions of threat and deprivation.
-Specifically, she is investigating how neurobiological mechanisms and protective factors interact to influence the impact of ACEs on risk for psychopathology, with a particular focus on children’s emotion regulation and executive function as the underlying mechanisms.
+Her doctoral work focuses on using data from longitudinal birth cohort studies to conceptualise adverse childhood experiences (ACEs) as dimensions of threat and deprivation.
 Her current DPhil work forms part of the “Moving Beyond Inequality” programme funded by the Leverhulme Trust, which aims to reduce social inequalities by addressing the biological embedding of social adversity during the early years.
 Athena graduated with a Bachelor of Science in Psychology from University College London (UCL) and then continued researching the early risk factors for joint trajectories of bullying victimisation and perpetration in the UCL C-MAP Lab.
 Her interests include developmental psychopathology, longitudinal research methods, and life course epidemiology.
-Email: athena.chow@magd.ox.ac.uk |
+Email: [email protected] |

 Elise Sellars

-Elise graduated with a BA Hons in Experimental Psychology from the University of Oxford in 2018.
-Before joining the oRANGE lab in 2021, Elise worked as research assistant on several different projects in the Child and Adolescent Psychiatry Department at the University of Oxford.
-Email: elise.sellars@magd.ox.ac.uk |
+Elise holds a BA Hons in Experimental Psychology and MSc in Psychological Research from the University of Oxford.
+Prior to joining the lab, Elise worked as a research assistant in the Child and Adolescent Psychiatry group at the University of Oxford.
+Email: [email protected] |

-Dr. Chloe Bracegirdle
+Dr. Chloe Bracegirdle |

-Dr Chloe Bracegirdle is a Research Fellow and Postdoctoral Researcher at Nuffield College, University of Oxford.
-Her main research interests include intergroup contact, integration, prejudice, discrimination and social influence.
-She uses large-scale longitudinal social network and survey studies to investigate the impacts of contact between different ethnic and religious groups.
+Dr Chloe Bracegirdle is a British Academy Postdoctoral Fellow at the University of Oxford.
+Her main research interests include intergroup contact, integration, prejudice, discrimination and socialization.
+She uses large-scale longitudinal social network studies to investigate the impacts of contact between different ethnic and religious groups.
 Her current research examines how school social networks shape prejudice, discrimination and mental wellbeing among adolescents.
 Chloe received her DPhil in Psychology from the University of Oxford in 2020.
 She was awarded a MSc in Psychological Research from the University of Oxford in 2016 and a BSc Hons in Psychology and Language Sciences from University College London (UCL) in 2015.
-Chloe is now a Postdoctoral Researcher on the IntegrateYouth Project, funded by Nordforsk, and a Research Fellow at Nuffield College.
-Email: chloe.bracegirdle@nuffield.ox.ac.uk |
+Email: [email protected] |

 Dr. Mary Kempnich